 Members may exhibit one entry in each sub-class.
-Check-in on Wednesday, July 23, from 7-8:30 a.m.

 Fudge: Exhibit six 1-inch pieces of classic chocolate fudge from page 89 of the project manual.
 Omit nuts.

 Caramel: Exhibit six caramels from page 90 of the project manual, individually wrapped according to recipe.